-Levels rounded to the nearest 1,000.
+Levels rounded to the nearest 1.000.

-The COVID-19 pandemic started affecting immigration levels in 2020, and the Trustees assume that it will continue to affect immigration through 2024.
-The assumptions for the 2023 Trustees Report include elevated levels of immigration in 2023 and 2024, compared to the levels that would have been assumed in the absence of the pandemic.
-These higher levels for 2023-24 reflect the assumption that those people who had planned to immigrate in 2020 or 2021, but were unable to enter due to COVID-related reasons, are delaying their immigration to 2023-24 instead.
-For all years after 2024, the Trustees assume that immigration levels will return to the assumed ultimate levels.
+The COVID-19 pandemic started affecting immigration levels in 2020, and the Trustees assume that it will continue to affect immigration through 2026.
+In particular:

+- The assumptions for the 2024 Trustees Report include elevated levels of LPR immigration in 2023-26, compared to the levels that would have been assumed in the absence of the pandemic.
+These higher levels for 2023-26 reflect the assumption that those people who had planned to immigrate in 2020-22, but were unable to enter due to reasons related to the pandemic, are delaying their immigration to 2023-26 instead.
+For all years after 2026, the Trustees assume that LPR immigration levels will return to ultimate levels. - Similarly, the other-than-LPR immigration levels for the 2024 Trustees Report are estimated to be higher in 2023 and 2024 compared to what would have been estimated in the absence of the pandemic, due to delays in the timing of immigration because of the pandemic.
+For all years after 2024, the Trustees assume that other-than-LPR immigration levels will return to ultimate levels.